lookie27/jekyll-now/_posts/2020-07-11-Ghidra-hello-world.md

 On the window that just opended, click `File -> Import File` and select the HelloWorld binary.

-A import settings window will open and Ghidra will 'guess' the format and language.
-Ghidra should be able to figure out this binary, so just click OK.
+A import settings window will open and Ghigra will 'guess' the format and language.
+Ghigra should be able to figure out this binary, so just click OK.

 If you get a popup that say HelloWorld has not been analyzed yet, click yes.
  Leave the default analyze options and click analyze